GeorgePreece/GeorgePreece.github.io/_drafts/2022-02-28-architecture-decision-records.md

 tags: architecture
 ---
 # Architecture Decision Records
-Coined by Michael Nygard, an Architecture Decision Record (or ADR, for short) is a lightweight artefact capturing the motivation behind an architecturally-significant decision.
+Coined by Michael Nygard, an Architecture Decision Record (ADR) is a lightweight artefact capturing the motivation behind an architecturally-significant decision.
 The reasoning behind decisions is not always apparent, and this often leads developers into a rabbit hole of exploration and questions.
 Better clarity into these decisions helps align development teams toward the desired architecture.

 ADRs address architecturally-significant requirements.
 The project team should define what they consider architecturally significant, however, a good rule of thumb is: if the decision is costly/expensive to unwind, it is significant.
 Nygard summarised architecturally-significant decisions as those that affect either:
 - **the structure**; such as choosing a distributed architecture style over a monolithic one